 Either way is fine.
-On the day I recorded this hike it was late in October and the sun was already beginning to set, so I simply wanted to travel more directly to the Scott’s Lake Trail (as I was hiking counterclockwise).
+On the day I recorded this hike, it was late in October.
+The sun was already beginning to set, so I simply wanted to travel more directly to the Scott’s Lake Trail.
+And, for the record, I was traveling counterclockwise.

 At this junction, however, hike northwest for about .75 miles.
 Toward the end of this short section, you’ll note a steep drop-off to the west.
 Contour the ridge until you begin to veer north.

-Then, you’ll essentially continue traveling north for the remainder of the off-trail portion of the Stevens Peak Loop (until you reach the Big Meadow Trail).
+Then, you’ll essentially continue traveling north for the remainder of the off-trail portion of the Steven’s Peak Loop.
+That is, until you reach the Big Meadow Trail.

-I highly discourage you from stepping too close to the edge along this northward section as it’s comprised mostly of decomposing granite and volcanic rock (which can be crumbly).
-There’s plenty of flat terrain along this section, so as long as you don’t creep too close to the edge you don’t need to be concerned for falling.
+I highly discourage you from stepping too close to the edge along this northward section.
+That’s because it’s comprised mostly of decomposing granite and volcanic rock (which can be crumbly).
+There’s plenty of flat terrain along this section.
+So as long as you don’t creep too close to the edge, you don’t need to be concerned about falling.